 Gurunath: There is a talk that multi-niche blogs are not great to start with to earn any money from blogging.
 Is that true?
 If not, how much do you earn from this blog which is a multi-niche?

 We don’t earn much from our blog currently, except for doing a few sponsored posts.
-Drishti is just a 9 months old blog and we are very happy with the strides it has made.
+Drishti is just a 9-month-old blog and we are very happy with the strides it has made.
 Am sure the money will kick in soon, it is just a matter of time.
-As of now, our focus is on making it a top class place of visit for our readers.
+As of now, our focus is on making it a top-class place of visit for our readers.